FERC takes more time on JPMorgan power rehearing request

-(Reuters) - Federal energy regulators on Thursday gave themselves more time to consider a request for a rehearing by a unit of JPMorgan Chase & Co Inc (JPM.N) on how the bank will comply with a six-month ban on physical power trading at market-based rates.
+May 9 (Reuters) - U.S. federal energy regulators on Thursday gave themselves more time to consider a request for a rehearing by a unit of JPMorgan Chase & Co Inc on how the bank will comply with a six-month ban on physical power trading at market-based rates.

 The six month trading ban started on April 1.